theOigen/int20h-test/README.md

 How to run it locally (linux/macos):
 1. Clone repo / download zip
 2. Go to server folder -> run "npm install" (to install dependencies) -> run "npm start"
-3. Go to client folder -> run "npm install" (to install dependencies) -> run "npm start" Thats all!
+3. Go to client folder -> comment line 10 in file /store/store.js, than uncomment line 9 -> run "npm install" (to install dependencies) -> run "npm start"
+Thats all!
 Now check your localhost:8080

 How to build it (linux/macos):